chrisbrasington/final-fantasy-auto-auto-battle/README.md

 1. Start the game and enter into the field where you want to grind/farm.
 Allow for up-down character movement without transitioning areas.
 1. (recommended) Start 1 fight manually and setup each characters moves

-> Give your party an out.
+> Give your party an out for certain scenarios.
 For example, Rosa has pray with no MP cost and some enemies are physical damage resistant, so it have Rydia cast blizarra/other.
 This allows for healing an an out for certain fights.

 3. Finish the fight and at the field, begin the auto-auto-battle program.
 3. The program will detect the window and state automatically and begin execution.